seemrcola/tiny-compress/README.md

     "key": "", //The key requested from tinypng.com "filePath": "",      //default = 'src'
-    "output2md": false,  //Whether to output a `tiny.result.md` to show the compression result "cache": false       //Whether to output a `tiny.cache.json` to show the compression result },
+    "output2md": false,  //Whether to output a `tiny.result.md` to show the compression result "cache": false,       //Whether to output a `tiny.cache.json` to show the compression result "sync": false,      //sync compress
+    "syncCount": 5,     //when sync === true
+  },
 ```